Portland Basement Wet? Cracks in the Concrete? Foundation Issues?

 Waterproofing a Basement in Portland

 In case you are coping with a wet basement, we have a professional who can figure out why that water is leaking in.

 The appropriate strategy to your wet basement could involve doing some waterproofing tasks in your basement, concentrating on the grading and landscaping around your property, or perhaps a mixture of the two.
-We might be able to fix your situation without needing to have access to your basement walls at all.
+They might be able to fix your situation without needing to have access to your basement walls at all.

 Slabjacking or Concrete Slab Lifting in Portland

-Another service we provide is concrete slab lifting.
+Another service provided is concrete slab lifting.
 Some folks call this service mud jacking or slab jacking.
-If you have a piece of your concrete drive way, sidewalk or patio that has sunk down into the soil so it is no longer even with the other sections, we can raise it back up to the right level.
+If you have a piece of your concrete drive way, sidewalk or patio that has sunk down into the soil so it is no longer even with the other sections, they can raise it back up to the right level.

 Mud jacking is a procedure of forcefully pushing a thick substance under a sunken cement slab which, after it has filled all the cavities under the cement, makes the slab to raise up.